JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “What do you mean?”

 “You have forgotten the Moonstone, Mr. Bruff.
-Have I not braved public opinion, THERE, with my own private reasons for it?”
+Have I not braved public opinion, _There_, with my own private reasons for it?”

 Her answer silenced me for the moment.
 It set me trying to trace the explanation of her conduct, at the time of the loss of the Moonstone,